ktrue/contact-form-recaptcha2/README.md

 <dt>**$recaptchaSiteKey**</dt>

-<dd>This variable specifies your Google reCAPTCHA SITE KEY.
-Copy from the reCAPTCHA admin webpage.</dd>
+<dd>This variable specifies your Google reCAPTCHA or hCaptcha SITE KEY.
+Copy from the CAPTCHA admin webpage.</dd>

 <dt>**$recaptchaSecretKey**</dt>

-<dd>This variable specifies your Google reCAPTCHA SECRET KEY.
-Copy from the reCAPTCHA admin webpage.</dd>
+<dd>This variable specifies your Google reCAPTCHA or hCaptcha SECRET KEY.
+Copy from the CAPTCHA admin webpage.</dd>

 <dt>**$logFile**</dt>